UK judge refuses extradition of WikiLeaks founder Assange

 LONDON (AP) — A British judge on Monday rejected the United States’ request to extradite WikiLeaks founder Julian Assange to face espionage charges, saying he was likely to kill himself if held under harsh U.S. prison conditions.

 The U.S. government said it would appeal the decision.
-Assange’s lawyers plan to ask for his release from a London prison where he has been held for more than a year-and-a-half.
+Assange’s lawyers said they would ask for his release from a London prison where he has been held for more than a year-and-a-half at a bail hearing on Wednesday.

+Assange, who sat in the dock at London’s Central Criminal Court for the ruling, wiped his brow as the decision was announced.
+His partner Stella Moris, with whom he has two young sons, wept.

+Assange’s American lawyer, Barry Pollack, said the legal team was “enormously gratified by the U.K. court’s decision denying extradition.”

 U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of leaked military and diplomatic documents a decade ago.
 The charges carry a maximum sentence of 175 years in prison.